Ashutosh Tewari: Awards and honors

+In December 2024, Tewari was awarded the Golden Robot Award for 2024.
+This prestigious award was bestowed by Merryl and James Tisch during a gala event at the Pierre Hotel.
+The award recognizes excellence in surgical innovations for cancer patients and marks a significant leap in medical innovation and patient care.
+Along with receiving the Golden Robot Award, Tewari announced the formation of the Golden Robot Society.
+This society inducted some of the top robotic surgeons from around the globe.

+In May 2023, Tewari was named to Crain's New York Business Journal's 2023 Notable Health Care Leaders list.
+This recognition honors individuals in health care who are deemed to be influencing change through their executive responsibility, leadership abilities, medical expertise, achievements, philanthropic endeavors, and innovation.

-Dr. Tewari was honored for his contributions during the pandemic in Crain's Notable in Health Care 2021.
+Tewari was honored for his contributions during the pandemic in Crain's Notable in Health Care 2021.
 He also received the prestigious Gold Cystoscope Award in 2012 for his contributions to the field of urologic oncology.

-Dr. Tewari is the recipient of the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who's Who and certified as Most Compassionate Doctor by Vitals.com.
+Tewari is the recipient of the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who's Who and certified as Most Compassionate Doctor by Vitals.com.